GMorcosEE/android-one-click-workspace/README.md

 A fully configured, self-contained Android development environment using Dev Containers and Ona automations.
 Zero manual setup required—just open and start coding.

-> **Version 2 - Phase 1 Complete**: This workspace now includes a working sample app with launcher icons, unit and instrumentation tests, and a pre-configured Android emulator.
+> **Version 2 - Phase 1 Complete**: This workspace includes a working sample app with launcher icons, unit tests, instrumentation tests, and full Android SDK for building and testing apps.

-## ⚠️ Important: Container Rebuild Required
+## ⚠️ About the Android Emulator

-**If you're on the `version2` branch**, you must rebuild the dev container for the emulator to work:

-1. **Stop and delete** the current workspace
-2. **Create a new workspace** from the `version2` branch
-3. Wait for the container to build (~5-10 minutes)

-The emulator and its dependencies are installed during the container build process and cannot be added to a running container.

-See [REBUILD_REQUIRED.md](REBUILD_REQUIRED.md) for detailed instructions.
+**The Android Emulator is NOT included in this cloud workspace** because:
+- Cloud environments (Gitpod, GitHub Codespaces, etc.) don't provide hardware virtualization (KVM)
+- x86_64 emulators require KVM and won't run without it
+- ARM emulators are too slow to be practical in cloud environments

+**For testing your apps, you have two options:**
+1. **Connect a physical Android device** (see instructions below)
+2. **Use a local development environment** with Android Studio for emulator support

 ## 🚀 Quick Start